djrecipe/CoinPost/README.md

 KNOWN ISSUES
 ==========================================================================
 * Leaving the program open for a long period of time can cause the program to crash and it must be re-opened.
+* Currently, this program is not being actively developed or maintained.
+You eventually might have to fix some API calls to BTC-e or some bitcoinwisdom URLs.